gammu/gammu/docs/manual/config/index.rst

 Description
 -----------

+Gammu requires configuration to be able to properly talk to your phone.
 :ref:`gammu` reads configuration from a config file.
 It's location is determined on runtime, see above for search paths.

-You can use :ref:`gammu-config` to generate configuration file.
+You can use :ref:`gammu-config` to generate configuration file or start from :ref:`Fully documented example`.

+For hints about configuring your phone, you can check Gammu Phone Database <http://wammu.eu/phones/> to see what user users experienced.

 This file use ini file syntax, see :ref:`ini`.